7 best Microsoft Delve alternatives to find people & info in 2026

 While classic employee directories and wikis are fine for mimicking some of what Delve did, the real win is in adopting a tool that solves the root problem more effectively.

 Think about what your team really struggles with.
-If it’s just about finding people and seeing an org chart, a tool like Sift or OneDirectory is a great fit.
-If you need to wrangle messy documentation, Slab or Confluence are solid choices.
+If it's just about finding people and seeing an org chart, a tool like Sift or OneDirectory is a great fit.
+If you need to wrangle messy documentation, Confluence is a solid, industry-leading choice.

 But if you want to stop wasting time searching for information and get instant answers from all of your company's knowledge, an AI-powered solution is the way to go.
 Ready to see how an AI assistant can change how your team finds information?
 You can try eesel AI for free.